Nowax/tictactoe-graphql/README.md

 Predefined configuration can be reached from file: `.graphqlconfig`

+## Functionality

+All required functionalities had been implemented.
+However, there is still need to improvement especially in AI part and part when it is used. `GameService` class requires some refactoring to make it less coupled to all game engine and business logic.

 ## Authentication

 There is no authentication integrated with the app (even simple dummy token checks).
 Reason: this approach simplifies app design.